-Indirect effects will also arise in this local landscape character area because of the visibility of the scheme.
-The large flat nature of this landscape means that views are quite open in most directions.
+Indirect effects will also arise in this local landscape character area because of the visibility of the proposed scheme.
+The large, flat and open nature of this landscape means that views are quite open in most directions.
+This is also attributable to the absence of hedgerows.
 The sections on embankments will be most exposed and will have the most influence on the landscape character.
-The scheme is assessed to cause a medium magnitude of change in this landscape of low sensitivity resulting in an impact of Low significance.
+Conversely, sections in cuttings will have least effect.
+The scheme is assessed to cause a high magnitude of change in this landscape of low sensitivity resulting in an impact of medium significance.